tagion/tagion/docs/gov/glossary/index.md

 ## Liveness

 A property of decentralized systems that ensures the system continues to make progress by processing new transactions, requests, or messages without indefinite delays.

+## Merkle Tree (sparce)

+A sparse Merkle tree is a compact way for a distributed database to prove whether a specific entry is recorded or not, without sending the whole dataset.
+Every piece of data is hashed individually, and those hashes are then combined in pairs and hashed again, continuing upward, layer by layer, until a single hash remains at the top: the root hash, in Tagion's [DART database](#dart) this known as the "bullseye".
+Because the tree is cryptographically linked, any change to any part of it, no matter how small, will result in a completely different root hash.
+And to prove whether a particular record is present (or absent), one needs only share the few fingerprints that connect that record to the root hash.

 ## Modularity